 I have divided my report into the following sections:

-I Situation, History and Layout; II Walls; III Buildings and other Structures; IV Water Supply; V Plants and Trees; VI Action, Future Use, Summing Up.
+I Situation, History and Layout; II Walls, Paths and Doorways; III Buildings and other Structures; IV Water Supply; V Plants and Trees; VI Action, Future Use, Summing Up.

 - Situation, History and Layout